CodeFab-io/ElmSharp/README.md

 }
 ```

-Notice that the message can carry with it data.
-In this example the data that it carries is `ConsoleKeyInfo KeyInfo`.
-The subscription will force, via the constructor that you specify a `Message` which can carry this particular piece of data with it.
+Notice that the message carries data with it.
+In this example the data is a `ConsoleKeyInfo KeyInfo`.
+The subscription will force, via the constructor, that you specify a `Message` which can carry this particular piece of data with it.

 ### ➕ Subscribing to `ConsoleKeyPress`

+We can now modify our `Subscriptions.cs` file, to return a subscription to ElmSharp:

 ```csharp
 // 📃 Subscriptions.cs